What Is Joint Legal Custody?

 Shared Custody Does Not Only Refer To Where Children Sleep Each Night

-Many clients and prospective clients of Carmel W. Sanders Attorney at Law look for clarification on the difference between joint legal and joint physical custody.
+Many clients and prospective clients of Sanders Law, P.C. look for clarification on the difference between joint legal and joint physical custody.

 In a joint legal custody arrangement, both parents provide guidance and give permission for matters having to do with children’s education, medical care and extracurricular activities.
 Both parents have input into key decisions in children’s lives in a joint legal custody arrangement.
 For joint legal custody to work, parents must be able to communicate and put children’s interests first.